MailTape/MailTape-v1/_posts/2022-12-25-r-mccarthy.md

   of these early morning hours.
 musiColor: musiColor511.png
 ---
-<p id="introduction"> We are overjoyed to welcome [r mccarthy](https://infinitebisous.bandcamp.com/album/any-day-now) to MailTape this Sunday morning :) As a gift to our waking up, his selection embraces new worlds of new age music, stretching time and sound into spaces unknown, carving creativity out of these early morning hours.
+<p id="introduction"> We are overjoyed to welcome [r mccarthy](https://infinitebisous.bandcamp.com/album/any-day-now) to MailTape this Sunday morning :) His selection embraces new worlds of new age music, stretching time and sound into spaces unknown -- carving creativity out of these early morning hours.
   <br><br>
 r mccarthy, or Rory, joins us on MailTape for the second time since 2017, when we welcomed his other label, [infinite bisous](https://www.mailta.pe/245/infinite-bisous/).
 Based in Paris, Rory's releases under r mccarthy span alternative ambient and analog morsels (very [tasty](https://morsels.website/) indeed).</p>